Vgo High Dexterity Gloves

 A high-quality PU palm gives excellent grip and high abrasion resistance, reducing the risk of injury.
 The gloves also come with a breathable spandex fabric, which offers significant comfort without restricting movement or reducing grip strength.
 These Intra-Fit gloves are incredibly durable, and they deliver excellent performance.
 However, these gloves are a bit heavier than others, which may be a concern for professional users.

-Breathable spandex fabric
+Breathable spandex fabric for better dexterity and comfort

 - Weight3.98 ounces